ankush152002/Github-actions-CI/readme.md

 AWS Credentials Issue in CI/CD Pipeline:
--Resolved by securely storing AWS credentials in GitHub Secrets and accessing them in the pipeline.
+-Resolved by securely storing AWS credentials in GitHub Secrets and accessing them in the pipeline.–

-Still facing some  issues in pipeline for deploying updated application and some network and proxy issues failed to show helloworld at port.